top of page

 • Your energy level and creativity.
 Any new venture requires a certain level of energy and excitement.
 If you're feeling low and exhausted, you'll probably need more help than you initially thought.

 • Your assets, such as your office space.
 Some people find multiple uses for their offices.
-Others figure out how to utilize technology that they have at their disposal.
+Others figure out how to utilize the technology that they have at their disposal.
 You might realize that all you need is a phone to shoot videos for an online course.

 • Technology.
 How knowledgeable are you about technical tools and the online world?

-• Your particular skills and expertise.
+• Your skills and expertise.

 • Your professional network.
 Our networks are the best business resources we have.
 And I'm not only talking about other therapists but also different healthcare providers and professionals in different fields.
 Creating strategic relationships can open possibilities for an additional income stream as well.